WJSoftware/wj.Ocelot.Configuration/README.md

 ```

 As shown in the example, it is highly recommended to always call the default mapper in order to only have to provide
-the additional logic required for the additional properties defined in `TRoute` or `TRouteGroup`.
+the additional logic required for the additional properties defined in `MyRoute` or `MyRouteGroup` that aren't matched
+by the in-box algorithm.